It is important that you follow these instructions for preparing your paper for the conference proceedings.

 Please use as many as possible of your word processing software's automatic features.
 Input your text continuously; in other words, only insert hard returns at ends of paragraphs or headings, subheadings, lists, etc. Do not use space bar to make indents (e.g., to indicate paragraphs or in lists).
 A tab or an indent command should be used for this purpose.

-Submission of Electronic Version: Submit the electronic versions (Word and PDF) through the ION Abstract Management Portal (AMP).
+Submission of Electronic Version: Submit the PDF version through the ION Abstract Management Portal (AMP).
 When creating the PDF file please make sure all the fonts (including the true fonts) are embedded.
-If you have any questions please contact Miriam Lewis at 703-366-2723 or by e-mail email@example.com.
+If you have any questions please contact Miriam Lewis at 703-366-2723 or by e-mail firstname.lastname@example.org.

 Your paper should be organized in the manner specified on the templates and samples provided.